If you’re looking for a rewarding second career in teaching, Troops to Teachers can help!

 - Help public and charter schools overcome teacher shortages in critical subject areas

-By guiding you through a successful transition to teaching, TTT is achieving a third important goal: providing children in high-need schools with the education needed to succeed.
+By guiding you through a successful transition to teaching, Troops to Teachers is achieving a third important goal: providing children in high-need schools with the education needed to succeed.
 Statistics show that our nation’s youth need you more than ever.
 Teacher shortages nationwide are resulting in students being left behind in critical areas such as math, science and special education.
 As a veteran, you have the qualities necessary to become an effective educator—and make a difference in children’s lives.

 To learn more about what Troops to Teachers can do for eligible participants, visit the Financial Assistance and Career Counseling pages.

-TTT was established in 1994 by the Department of Defense and is currently managed by the Defense Activity for Non-Traditional Education Support (DANTES).
+Troops to Teachers was established in 1994 by the Department of Defense and is currently managed by the Defense Activity for Non-Traditional Education Support (DANTES).
 Under the No Child Left Behind Act of 2001, the program serves as a recruitment tool to fill vacancies in high-need schools with qualified veteran and military teachers.

 Through Troops to Teachers, over 14,000 military personnel have successfully made the transition to teaching.